Soostone/hadron/README.md

 * Ties into Hadoop via the Streaming interface

-* Orchestrates multi-step Hadoop jobs so you don't have to manually call Hadoop *at all*.
+* Orchestrates multi-step Hadoop jobs so you don't have to manually call Hadoop at all.

 * Provides typed interactions with your input/output data on hdfs, s3 or any other system that Hadoop supports.

-* Every Map-Reduce step is fully typed both on input and output, making a long, sophisticated sequence of jobs much easier to reason with.
+* Every Map-Reduce step is fully typed both on input and output, making a long, sophisticated sequence of jobs much easier to design and maintain.

-* Built-in support for JOINs mapper-side.
-Disparate data sources are each mapped to a common, monoidal type which then get `mconcat`ed during reduce by join key.
+* Built-in support for multi-way map-side joins.
+Disparate data sources are each mapped to a common, monoidal type which then gets `mconcat`ed during reduce by join key.
 We support both required (a-la inner) and optional (a-la outer) joins.
+Current shortcoming here is the loss of input typing; only Tap ByteString can be used on input in order to support multiple datasets.

+* Various convenience combinators in the Controller module, covering the most common tasks.

 ## Shortcomings and Issues